cscvlab/SN-Graph/readme.md

 ## License

-This project is licensed under the terms of the Apache License (see `LICENSE` for details).
+This project is licensed under the terms of the LGPL License (see `LICENSE` for details).